F1LT3R/multi-agent-flow/README.md

 ## CLI Commands

 ### `agent-flow init`
 Initialize agent-flow in the current directory.

-Creates:
+**What it creates:**
-- `./project` - Where agents write code
+- `./project/` - Where agents write code (writable workspace)
-- `./tests` - Permanent test storage
+- `./tests/` - Permanent test storage (ratcheted tests)
-- `./plans` - User stories and requirements
+- `./plans/` - User stories and requirements
-- `./prompts` - Agent instruction templates
+- `./prompts/` - Customizable agent instructions (copied from templates)
 - `agent-flow.config.mjs` - Configuration file
+- `./.agent-flow/` - Runtime state (logs, checkpoints) - gitignored

+**Note:** The prompts are copied from the package's templates, so you can customize them without affecting the tool itself.

 ### `agent-flow run <description>`
 Run the full agent sequence with your feature description.